 The Company and its subsidiaries are subject to income and other taxes in Canada, the United States and numerous foreign jurisdictions.
 Changes in tax laws or interpretations thereof or tax rates in the jurisdictions in which the Company or its subsidiaries do business could adversely affect the Company's results from operations, returns to shareholders, and cash flow.
 Our effective tax rates could also be affected by changes in the mix of earnings in countries with differing statutory tax rates, changes in the valuation of deferred tax assets and liabilities, or changes in tax laws or their interpretation.
 While management believes the Company and its subsidiaries are in compliance with current prevailing tax laws and requirements, one or more taxing jurisdictions could seek to impose incremental or new taxes on the Company or its subsidiaries or the Company or its subsidiaries could be subject to assessment, reassessment, audit, investigation, inquiry or judicial or administrative proceedings by any such taxing jurisdiction.
-The timing or impacts of any such assessment, reassessment, audit, investigation, inquiry or judicial or administrative proceedings to adverse tax developments, including legislative changes in tax laws, including the impacts of proposed regulations, cannot be predicted.
-Any adverse tax developments, including legislative changes, judicial holdings or administrative interpretations, could have a material and adverse effect on the results of operations, financial condition and cash flows of the Company.
+The timing or impacts of any such assessment, reassessment, audit, investigation, inquiry or judicial or administrative proceedings by any deverse tax developments, including legislative changes, judicial holdings or administrative interpretations, could have a material and adverse effect on the results of operations, financial condition and cash flows of the Company.